 Other variables that impact a home’s average price per square foot are the school district in which a home is located, its proximity to business districts or parks and intangibles like views and scenery.
 These factors all affect a home’s market value, which therefore impact the home’s square foot calculation.

 How Do I Calculate My Home’s Price Per Square Foot?

 As a homeowner, you can calculate your home’s price per square foot by taking the purchase price of the home and dividing it by the square footage of the home.

 You could also perform the same calculation on other homes that have recently sold in the neighborhood, which could then be averaged to find the average price per square foot for the block or a specific area.

 When Is Calculating Price Per Square Foot Useful?

-While square-foot pricing is an effective tool, using it as an apples-to-apples comparison can sometimes cause limitations.
+While square-foot pricing is an effective tool for determining how much your house is worth, using it as an apples-to-apples comparison can sometimes cause limitations.

 The average price per square foot calculation is useful mainly to spot wildly overpriced or underpriced homes.
 Though this can be beneficial, it’s not always the best method for assessing a home’s value.